Welcome the AS&E 2014-2015 GSA Officers!!

 Information Technology Officer

-I am a first year master’s student in the Electrical & Computer Engineering department, a mother to four fantastic children, and a wife.
+I am a Master’s student in the Electrical & Computer Engineering department, a mother to four fantastic children, and a wife.
 As a research assistant in the Wireless Communications and Networking Group, my research includes Emotion Sensing using mobile computing and Android application development.
 I earned a Bachelor of Science degree at the University of the Incarnate Word in San Antonio, TX where I am from.
 Currently, I hold the GSA Information Technology Officer position for the second year.
 I look forward to making this a very successful year.

 Lastly, GSA is under the guidance of faculty advisor Janice Van Opdorp for the second year.
 Janice is the Director of Graduate Programs for the school of Arts, Sciences and Engineering and has done a fantastic job as the liaison between university officials and GSA officers.
 The GSA board of officers greatly appreciates the time and dedication Janice exerts.
 Below is the contact information for Janice Van Opdorp.